Hartford Distributors shooting

 2010 mass shooting in Connecticut, U.S.

 The Hartford Distributors shooting was a mass shooting that occurred on August 3, 2010, in Manchester, Connecticut, United States.
 The location of the crime was a warehouse owned by Hartford Distributors, a beer distribution company.
-The gunman, former employee Omar Sheriff Thornton (born April 25, 1976) shot and killed eight male coworkers before turning a gun on himself.
+The gunman, former employee Omar Sheriff Thornton (born April 25, 1976) shot and killed eight male coworkers before committing suicide.

 Shooting

 Thornton, aged 34, was informed about an upcoming meeting at his place of employment a day before the shooting.
 While not being told the reason for the meeting, a witness recalled him "looking a little down and guilty".
 The meeting was for disciplinary reasons.
 Thornton had been recorded by a private detective stealing beer and loading it into a couple's vehicle on a previous occasion.
 He was also implicated in the theft of empty beer kegs.
 Hartford Distributors is a wholesale distributor of Budweiser beer products and wine.

 The next day, Thornton arrived to work carrying a lunchbox containing two 9mm handguns (a Ruger SR9 & a Ruger P95).
 The meeting would start minutes later with general manager Steven Hollander, supervisor Louis Felder, and union representative Bryan Cirigliano entering the office.
 During the meeting, Thornton was said to be calm.
 He was also shown the video of himself stealing.
 Given the options of being fired or resigning, Thornton signed the resignation papers after asking questions about future job references.
 The meeting ended with a discussion about customers involved in stealing and confirming that Thornton would receive his final payment through the mail.
 The three men in the office escorted Thornton out of the building.
 While walking out, Thornton entered the kitchen and stated he was going to get a glass of water.
 Felder followed him there, while Cirigliano and Hollander continued down the hallway.